CLI reference

 --get-tests-from-previous-sessions Let the server generate the full list of tests from which to create a subset of tests.
 Intended for use with --output-exclusion-rules, otherwise new tests might be skipped accidentally.
 See Zero Input Subsetting.
 No

---ignore-flaky-tests-above Ignore tests that flaky score is higher than the value as you set this option.
-You can confirm the flaky scores on WebApp.
-No
+Ignore tests with flaky scores higher than N. You can see the flaky scores on the unhealthy tests page.

 --link TITLE=URL such as --link "View session in CI"=https://ci.yourdomain.com/build/123